 Flow Builder is one of the available programs, tools that will generate flows by parsing accounting documents (via document chain).
 With respect to the data volume of the real business, the flows generated by Flow Builder is the majority among all source application.

 Flow Builder provides the running type ‘Delta Run’ which targets to handle the new posted or modified accounting document.
 The integration point between Accounting Document is via traditional RWIN modules.
 With this design and given an ideal environment (all configuration are correct and no Flow Builder is running), once an accounting document got posted, Flow Builder shall be triggered as a background job to perform Delta Run.

-This blog try to reveal all three different trigger mechanisms used by Flow Builder cross different releases:
+This blog tries to reveal all three different trigger mechanisms used by Flow Builder cross different releases:

 - When we introduce Flow Builder first time in Simplified Financials 200, the trigger mechanism is actually the ‘manually’ created jobs.
-We provided an utility program which allow you to control the job’s creation:
+We provided a utility program which allows you to control the job’s creation:

-Ensure the FCLM_FLOWBUILD_JOB was insert into scope as following:
+Ensure the FCLM_FLOWBUILDER_JOB was inserted into scope as following:

 Hope this blog can help understand the different trigger mechanism of Flow Builder.
 Feel free to leave a comment here in case there is something unclear in this post.